acl-services/paprika/README.md

 3. Pre-release versions will be available within 6 hours for testing
 4. Stable versions will be published on the next Saturday at 9 PM UTC

-The release workflow will:
+The GitHub Actions release workflow (`.github/workflows/publish.yml`) will:
 - Bump package versions based on merged changesets
-- Publish packages to NPM
+- Publish packages to NPM using npm Trusted Publishing (OIDC) for secure, token-less authentication
 - Push version tags back to the repository

+**Manual Release:**
+You can also trigger a release manually via GitHub Actions:
+1. Go to the "Actions" tab in the repository
+2. Select "Automatic Publish Packages" workflow
+3. Click "Run workflow" and choose either "pre-release" or "stable"

 #### More Information